GSA/piv-guides/pages/locally-trusted-ocsp.md

 Note the **CorrelationAuxInfo** - **TaskId** and **SeqNumber** fields in this event.
 As the validation proceeds, the TaskId will remain constant and the SeqNumber will increment in each subsequent log entry.
 If the TaskId changes you are looking at an unrelated event.

 The first event 10 should be followed by the Verify Revocation sequence that starts with 40 and ends (if successful) with event 41.
-The table below contains the sequence of events that should appear when using your locally trusted OCSP responder to check revocation.
+The table below contains the sequence of events that should appear when using your locally trusted OCSP Responder to check revocation.

 | **Event ID** | **Task Category** | **Details** |
 | :----------: | :---------------- | :---------- |